Praseodymium orthoscandate

 Praseodymium orthoscandate is a chemical compound, a rare-earth oxide with a perovskite structure.
 It has the chemical formula of PrScO3.

 Preparation

 Praseodymium orthoscandate can be obtained by reacting praseodymium(III,IV) oxide with scandium oxide.

 Properties

 Praseodymium orthoscandate is a green solid.
 It has an orthorhombic perovskite-type crystal structure with space group Pnma (space group No. 62).

 In 2021, with the help of electron ptychography, researchers were able to achieve the highest magnification.
-In this way, the researchers managed to enlarge the atoms of a praseodymium orthoscandate crystal by a factor of 100 million.
+In this way, the researchers managed to enlarge the atoms of a praseodymium orthoscandate crystal by a factor of 100 million so as to present each atom as a separate entity, easily identifiable by element.